dstibbe/scalajs-workshop/README.md

 ## 4 -  Access JavaScript code from Scalajs

-### 4.1 - Benaderen van variabele JavaScript vanuit ScalaJS
+### 4.1 - Accessing a JavaScript field from ScalaJS
 **Purpose**
 * Learn to access a simple value from a javascript object